Last updated at 4:34, 24 Jul 2014 Uploaded at 1:29, 16 Dec 2013

 Features in Progress

 This mod continues to be developed.
 Many items/features/tweaks are being worked on or otherwise on the agenda for future releases.
 Feedback and good ideas will be considered!
-A couple of major concepts being toyed with are:
+A few major concepts are currently being tested:

 Side Effects.
 To help offset and balance the more powerful items, I've always thought that negative side effects would be fun.
 "This ring really kicks a**, but do I want to deal the side effects?"
 Choices and consequences add a lot of immersion in my opinion.
 Small side effects or big side effects.
 They could get really creative and hopefully fun.

 The various weapons and rings of Hunting and Slaying (slaying is the more powerful variety) are good examples of this and are already in the Mod.
 I tend to play as a Bosmer (Wood Elf).
 I really hate those Thalomar (high elves), but they kick the snot out of me!
 Maybe I could use this Ebony Sword, Elf Slayer?
 But I'm an Elf.
 I wonder what would happen?
 In this case, just a minor side effect currently includes Ravage Health -100, Ravage Stamina -100, Ravage Magicka -100, blurred vision, etc. I *could* wield this weapon, but its goes entirely against my soul and would be highly uncomfortable.
 Wield it at the wrong time and it could kill me outright!
 It does say "Elf Slayer" right on the label!

 Curses.
 You just found a sweet piece of armor.
 The description says it is pretty sweet, but is it lying - or just leaving off some important info?
 You put it on.
 It feels good...
 REAL good.
 Too good.
 The armor is pretty sweet but it comes with a curse that just revealed itself.
 Maybe a permanent curse.
 Maybe a curse that only happens in certain situations.
 Either way, you're a bit screwed.
 At least the armor is still pretty sweet.